trizen/raku-rosettacode/programming_tasks/S/Safe_addition.md

 # [Safe addition][1]

-Perl 6 uses 64 bit IEEE floating points numbers which provide 53 binary digits of accuracy.
+Raku uses 64 bit IEEE floating points numbers which  provide 53 binary digits of accuracy.
 If you insist on using floats your answer will be accurate in the range ± 1.1102230246251565e-16.
-Perl 6 actually makes it somewhat difficult to output an exact stringified float with more than 15 digits of accuracy.
+Raku actually makes it somewhat difficult to output an exact stringified float with more than 15 digits of accuracy.
 It automatically rounds since it doesn't try to pretend that it is more accurate than that.

-If you really DO need very high precision and accuracy, Perl 6 has native built-in Rational number support.
+If you really DO need very high precision and accuracy, Raku has native built-in Rational number support.
 Rationals are the ratio of two integers, and are always exact.
 Standard Rats are limited to 64 bits of precision in the denominator.
 On overflow, they will downgrade to a float (Num).